Krishna Temple, Islamabad: Background

 Before 1947, temple structures were present in Islamabad and surrounding regions, such as the temple-like structures in Saidpur village, but they have been abandoned and are not used.
 The Saidpur village was declared as a heritage site and since the temple is surrounded by shops and restaurants.
 The Hindus were not allowed to pray there.
 The temple-like structure in Saidpur village is not actually a temple but a dharamshala.
 According to the 1941 census, a majority of the population of the adjacent city of Rawalpindi was non-Muslim, and about 1/3rd of the total population there was Hindu.
 Therefore, likely many Hindu temples and other non-Muslim places of worship existed in the area, but were abandoned after the partition.
-Islamabad was built in the immediate vicinity of Rawalpindi after partition.
+Islamabad was built in the immediate vicinity of Rawalpindi during the 1960s.

 There are 737 Hindus living in Islamabad.
 Most of them are migrants from Sindh and Balochistan, and are businessmen, doctors or public and private sector employees.
 The Hindu community has been demanding the allocation of land where they could build a temple.
 In 2016, the Capital Development Authority (CDA) allocated half an acre in sector H-9 for building a temple.
 However, the small Hindu community of Islamabad was unable to collect the money required to build the temple: the money they collected through donations was only enough to build the boundary wall.
 So in 2018 the Hindu Community pleaded for help from the Prime Minister Imran Khan.
 This demand was raised again in January 2020.
 In June 2020, the Pakistan Religious Affairs Minister said that the government will give money for the construction of the temple.
 The groundbreaking ceremony of the temple construction was performed on 24 June 2020.
 On 27 June 2020, the Prime Minister Imran Khan released ₹175000000 for the construction of the temple.